Skip to main content

 One faculty member (“Sally”) makes a request for another faculty member (“George”) to visit her classroom to get students’ feedback on how Sally prepares her students, as well as what students are doing to prepare themselves.
 Following the classroom visit, George summarizes themes that emerge based on students’ feedback and shares that information with Sally (anonymously) to help Sally determine where she can make immediate changes that will help her students.

-The GIFT process takes place on a mutually agreed-upon date, when the “GIFTee” (Sally) leaves the classroom for the final half hour of the period and allows the “GIFTer” (George) to organize the students into small groups of four or five to brainstorm potential changes.
+The GIFT process takes place on a mutually agreed-upon date, when the “GIFTee” (Sally) leaves the classroom for the final 45 minutes or so of the period and allows the “GIFTer” (George) to organize the students into small groups of four or five to brainstorm potential changes.
 After about 15 minutes of small-group interaction, George would have the small groups report out and share ideas with the large group for further evaluation and to identify recurring themes.

 Within a week of the visit, George meets with Sally to share the “big idea” themes for her consideration.